Patteerrik/Garden_Grill/testing.md

 #### Lighthouse testing

 * After a lot of effort and improvements, I’ve managed to score green in all Lighthouse metrics across every page.
-Lighthouse highlighted areas to improve in SEO and Best Practices on mobile, but by adding meta descriptions and keywords, I was able to push the SEO score to 100.
+By adding meta descriptions and keywords, I was able to push the SEO score to 100.
 The best practice warnings were related to the Google Map iframe, which I couldn’t fully resolve.
-Overall, I’m proud of the results and the enhanced user experience!
+By hiding the iframe and replaced it with a button I was able to increase the performance and best practies to green.

 ![Alt text](main/static/images/Lighthouse-test-readme.png)